-METULA grounded in the eastern Strait of Magellan, Chile, on 9th August 1974.
-About 47,000 tonnes of light Arabian crude oil and 3,000 to 4,000 tonnes of heavy fuel oil are estimated to be have been lost.
+METULA grounded in the eastern Strait of Magellan on 9th August 1974.
+Around 47,000 tonnes of light Arabian crude oil and 3,000 to 4,000 tonnes of heavy fuel oil are estimated to be have been lost.
 Large volumes of water-in-oil emulsion were produced in the rough sea conditions and much of this landed on shores of northern Tierra del Fuego.
 Most of the shores affected were of mixed sand and gravel, but two small estuaries including saltmarshes were also oiled.
 About 4,000 birds are known to have been killed, including cormorants and penguins.

 - Guzman, L. and Campodonico, I. (1981).
 Studies after the Metula oil spill in the Straits of Magellan, Chile.
 In Proceedings of the Petromar '80 Conference, Monaco, 363-376.
 Graham and Trotman Ltd., London, UK

 - Owens, E. H., Robson, W. and Humphrey, B. (1987).
 Observations from a site visit to the Metula spill 12 years after.
 Spill Technology Newsletter 12, 83-96